- How is prostate cancer treated?

 In the US, these drugs aren’t often used alone.
 They are sometimes used along with orchiectomy or LHRH analogs.

 Enzalutamide (Xtandi®): This drug is a newer type of anti-androgen.
 It doesn’t block androgens from binding to the protein in the cell.
 Instead it stops the protein from sending a signal telling the cell to grow and divide.
-This drug is mainly used after other treatments have stopped working.
-It is also being studied to see if it can help men earlier in treatment.
+This can help shrink tumors and help men with advanced prostate cancer live longer.

 Common side effects of hormone therapy